jelix/adminui-module/README.md

 ==============

 This is a module for Jelix, providing an interface for an administration application.
-It uses the [AdminLTE theme](https://adminlte.io/) 2.4.16, and is entirely customizable through APIs.
+It uses the [AdminLTE theme](https://adminlte.io/) 3.2.0, and is entirely customizable through APIs.

+You can easily add content into the sidebar, the navbar or the dashboard, without manipulating HTML.

+The module provide also widgets for jForms, that generate HTML for Bootstrap and CSS of AdminLTE.

-This module is for Jelix 1.7.2 and higher.
+This module is for Jelix 1.7.9 and higher.

 Setting up the module
 =====================